 California Real Property Partition Law

 California law provides that co-owners of real property may file a legal action to request that their interests in the property be partitioned.
 Code Civil Procedure Section 872.210(a)(1).
 The first phase of a partition is to determine whether the plaintiff has a right to partition the real property.
 Code of Civil Procedure section 872.210.
-However, this rarely an issue, as the right to partition is absolute so long as the parties are co-owners.
+However, this is rarely an issue, as the right to partition is absolute so long as the parties are co-owners.

-If there is indeed a right to partition of the property, an interlocutory judgment for partition is entered.
+As one of the many issues explained in our Ultimate Guide to Partition Actions in California, if there is indeed a right to partition of the property, an interlocutory judgment for partition is entered.
 Code of Civil Procedure Section 872.720(a).
 This order sets forth the interests of the parties in the property, orders the property to be partitioned, and determines the method of partition.
 Unless there is an agreement of the parties to partition by appraisal or vacant land involved whereby partition in kind is appropriate, this generally means partition by sale of the property.
 See Code Civil Procedure section 872.810.
 Only after the partition is completed and all costs adjudicated is a later final judgment entered by the court.

 In certain cases, the court may appoint a partition referee, whose duties can include selling the property and holding the proceeds of sale until the court determines the costs, fees, offsets and expense reimbursements in an accounting between the co-owners.
 Code of Civil Procedure Sections 873.030(a) & 873.010.
 Even further, ” The referee may perform any acts necessary to exercise the authority conferred by this title or by order of the court,” which may include changing the locks on uncooperative co-owners of real estate and occupants, if allowed by the court.
 Code of Civil Procedure Section 873.060 & 873.070.